camunda/camunda-sso-snippets/README.md

 # Camunda BPM Webapp with SSO for JBoss AS7/Wildfly Server

-This project integrates a Single Sign On (SSO) mechanism into the CamundaBPM cockpit.
+This project integrates a Single Sign On (SSO) mechanism into the Camunda BPM Webapp which contains Tasklist, Cockpit and Admin.
 The main mechanic is done by the JBoss implementation.
 Therefore, it is needed to configure an Active Directory and the JBoss installation.

 ### Problem